This story originally aired in November 2024.

 “We have got two or three people on every process that we do,” she said.

-Workers first go around to ballot boxes and collect the envelopes into special bags.
+Stanger expained that workers first go around to ballot boxes and collect the envelopes into special bags.
 The ballot collections are logged when they are picked up, and then counted again once the envelopes arrive at the ballot center.
-They are then divided up into bundles of 100 ballots before being opened.
-This is done because each batch of ballots will go through three machines, and if the machine indicates that something is wrong with a ballot, it is much easier to locate in a small batch.
+Ballots are then divided into bundles of 100 before being opened.
+Each bundle will go through three machines, so if one machine flags a problem, it’s easier to locate and address the problem ballot in its small batch.

-Behm noted that the machines undergo a public logic and accuracy test before the election to check that they are operating properly.
+Behm emphasized the machines undergo a public logic and accuracy test before the election to check that they are operating properly.

 The first machine the ballots are sent through verifies that the signature on the envelope matches the signature on file for the voter.
 If the signature on the envelope is missing or does not seem to match, it is flagged and pulled from the batch.

-“And that's the only time we remove a ballot — if it's challenged, and as soon as we can get it through, we get it through,” Stanger explained.
+“And that's the only time we remove a ballot — if it's challenged," Stanger explained.
+"And as soon as we can get it through, we get it through.”

 “If we have a ballot that doesn't have a signature on it, we send a letter out to the voter," Stanger said.
 "And we say, ‘Hey, we've got your ballot here.
 It doesn't have a signature on it.
 We want to be able to count this ballot for you, but we need to have a viable signature that we can verify to do that.’”